What is a chaplain?

 What do the chaplains do?

-Besides serving their own faith communities, UBC chaplains cooperate on several fronts.
-They participate in international student orientations, Imagine UBC, the Wellness Fair, Christmas Dinner for international students (which was originally started by the chaplains), and Convocation.
-UBC Chaplains serve on various university committees and participate in special programs, as well as occasionally sponsor workshops and lectures, film festivals, and art displays.
+Besides serving their own faith communities, chaplains cooperate on several fronts.
+They participate in international student orientations, Imagine UBC, the Wellness Fair, and Convocation.
+Chaplains participate in special programs, as well as occasionally sponsor workshops and lectures, film festivals, and art displays.
 They also sometimes partner with others on campus to develop many programs on social and ethical issues.

 Where do chaplains fit into UBC?